Nakasero Market, Uganda - Things to Do in Nakasero Market

 Insider Tips

-Learn basic Luganda greetings like 'Oli otya' (how are you) to connect better with vendors
+Learn basic Luganda greetings like 'Oli otya' (how are you) and 'Webale' (thank you) to enhance interactions with vendors and show cultural respect

 Explore Activities in Nakasero Market